rahulgopinath/rahulgopinath.github.io/_posts/2020-03-02-combinatory-parsing.markdown

 particular, if you mix and match `>>` and `|`, always use parenthesis to disambiguate.

-We also define a regular expression matcher for completeness
+We also define a regular expression matcher for completeness.
+Note that unlike our other parsers, regular expression matcher is greedy, and matches as much as it can match, and produces a single match.
+Consequently if we have a regular expression `/^a+/` and we are provided with `'aaa'`, rather than producing `a, aa, aaa` as matches, it produces only `aaa`.

 <!--
 ############